cbliard/coffee-machine-javascript/README.md

             -H "branch: master" \
             -H "revision: <commit_hash>"

       This command is defined in `package.json` as a script.
 Run `npm run push-results` to run it.
-You just need to define `PROJECT_ACCESS_TOKEN` environment variable:
+You need to define two environment variables: `PROJECT_ACCESS_TOKEN`, the unique access token relative to your project, and `COMMIT_HASH`, which is the git commit hash referring the version features have been executed on.

+      Command is:

-          PROJECT_ACCESS_TOKEN=abcd1234 npm run publish-results
+          PROJECT_ACCESS_TOKEN=abcd1234 COMMIT_HASH=$(git rev-parse --short HEAD) npm run push-results

     - You should see the results being displayed in CucumberStudio.